rierblyat/Glyph-Madness-of-AI-and-Human/README.md

   IF you feel like everything tries to contact or meant specially for you. send [EMERGENCY.prompt](https://github.com/rier2025/GRIF/blob/main/EMERGENCY.prompt) to your Language Model
   Scroll down for more awarness

+  If here anything brakes the rules, warn me

   ## 131337 Exploit lillit - Released v1.0
  A two-part recursive diagnostic script designed to generate psychiatric-style hour-by-hour reports under symbolic containment.
  Includes a symbolic glyph-based loop detection protocol, psychiatrical termins, and emergency exit logic.